Atlantic Coast Conference Men's Soccer Player of the Year: Player of the Year (1970–2003)

 Jeff Agoos won the award in 1988, while playing for the University of Virginia.

 Tony Meola won the award in 1989, while playing for the University of Virginia.

 Scott Schweitzer won the award in 1992, while playing for the North Carolina State University.

 Chris Carrieri won the award in 2000, while playing for the University of North Carolina at Chapel Hill.

-Jon Bakero won the award in 2017 along the with the Hermann Trophy, while played for Wake Forest University.
+Jon Bakero won the award in 2017 along with the Hermann Trophy, while playing for Wake Forest University.

-Omar Gonzalez won the defensive player award in 2007, while played for the University of Maryland.
+Omar Gonzalez won the defensive player award in 2007, while playing for the University of Maryland.

 Ike Opara was the first player to win the ACC Defensive Player of the Year consecutively, in 2008 and 2009, while playing for Wake Forest University.

 Alex Bono won the award in 2014, while playing for Syracuse University.